duniter/duniter/doc/Protocol.md

 #### Validity

-In HDC, an Amendment structure is considered *valid* if:
+In UCP, an Amendment structure is considered *valid* if:

 * Every line ends with a DOS `<CR><LN>` new line character.
 * Every required field is present, **with** consideration of fields order.